Taxation of international executives

-The main tax for plots of land located within city limits or zoned areas is EUR 0.001 per square meter, multiplied by certain coefficients that vary depending on their use, whether they are irrigated, etc.; the resulting main tax is increased fivefold, if a residence is built on such a plot of land.
+The main tax for plots of land located outside city limits or zoned areas is EUR0.001 per square meter, multiplied by certain coefficients that vary depending on their use, whether they are irrigated, etc.; the resulting main tax is increased fivefold, if a residence is built on such a plot of land.

-The supplementary tax is imposed on all real estate owned by legal entities at the rate of 5.5‰ of the objective tax value.
-The non-profit entities’ supplementary tax depending on the clause amounts to 3.5‰.
+The supplementary tax is imposed on all real estate owned by legal entities at the rate of 5.5 per mille unless the property is used for own business purposes, in which case the rate reduces to 1 per mille.
+Specific categories of non-profit entities’ supplementary tax depending on the clause amounts to 3.5 per mille

-The supplementary tax is imposed on individuals owning real estate exceeding EUR 200,000 in total (calculated on values resembling the objective tax value) and is calculated at rates ranging from 0.1% up to 1.15% on such values.
+The supplementary tax is imposed on individuals owning real estate exceeding EUR250,000 in total (calculated on values resembling the objective tax value) and is calculated at rates ranging from 0.15 percent up to 1.15 percent on such values.

-24% VAT is imposed on the transfer of new buildings whose construction license was issued or renewed as from 1 January 2006 (provided that construction works have not commenced up to the date of the license’s renewal).
-Following this first transfer, every subsequent transfer will be subject to 3.09% real estate transfer tax.
+24 percent VAT is imposed on the transfer of real estate involving new buildings whose construction license was issued or renewed as from 1 January 2006 (provided that construction works have not commenced up to the date of the license’s renewal).
+Following this first transfer, every subsequent transfer will be subject to 3.09 percent real estate transfer tax.